PhD in Health Administration Programs

 What Kind of PhD in Health Administration Jobs Can I Find in Mississippi?

-After meeting the doctorate in health administration requirements in Mississippi, it's time to start building your career and putting your education to use.
+After meeting the doctorate in health administration requirements in Mississippi, it’s time to start building your career and putting your education to use.
 You may go into administration as a medical services manager.
-Demand for medical services managers is expected to swell 18% by 2022, and professionals in this path earn an average salary of $100,680 per year.
+Demand for medical services managers is expected to swell by 7% between 2018 and 2028, and professionals in this path earn an average salary of $100,680 per year.
 If you’re more interested in research, note that anticipated job growth for clinical research coordinators is stable through 2028.
 Research coordinators bring in an average income of $105,820 per year.

 You may explore job openings at various places of employment.
 Large medical facilities in Mississippi include Brentwood Behavioral Healthcare of Mississippi, University of Mississippi Medical Center, and Baptist Memorial Hospital.